Skip to content

 Frequently asked questions

 At least 750 W of useful power with constant torque.
 Below that, the machine slows under load and forces the operator to push harder, cancelling the ergonomic benefit.
+A brushless ceiling grinder maintains its torque across the full speed range, while a brushed motor loses 25 to 30 % of its torque under load.

 Brushless or corded for ceiling work?